Backpacking South Africa alone is a thought that never crossed my mind.

 How to get to Hogsback

-- The easiest way to get to Hogsback without a car is to catch a mainline bus into East London or Chintsa.
-Away With The Fairies Backpackers has a daily shuttle bus that runs between East London, Chinsa and Hogsback.
+- The easiest way to get to Hogsback if your backpacking South Africa without a car is to catch a mainline bus into East London or Chintsa.
+Away With The Fairies Backpackers has a daily shuttle bus that runs between East London, Chinta and Hogsback.

 - Once again, BazBus does say Hogsback is on their list, but you’ll be fetched from Umtata and dropped off in East London or Chinta.
 And you will still need to pay for the shuttle into Hogsback.